SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 ## 1.1 Scope and purpose of this document

-With the increased complexity of SFe (versus SF2.04), damage to files will likely be more common.
+With the increased complexity of SFe (versus legacy SF2.04), damage to files will likely be more common.
 File repair programs need features to ensure that they work for their job.

 In the future, this document, along with the other SFe documents, will be integrated into the SFe specification document.